There's been a dramatic change in the law relating to De Facto relationships in relation to property matters since 2009.

 The new laws provide for de facto couples, when they separate, to obtain property settlements on the principles that currently apply under the Family Law Act to married couples.

-This is a change from the laws that applied to de facto relationships which differed depending on the particular State or Territory law that applied.
+This is a change from the laws that applied to de facto relationships in Australia which differed depending on the particular State or Territory law that applied.

 The new laws enable courts to order a division of any property that the couple own, either separately or jointly with each other.
 Superannuation that each partner has is also able to be split (married couples have been able to split superannuation since 2002).
 Orders for spousal maintenance are now also possible, that is, the court can now look to the future needs of de facto couples whereas before they were not able to do so.